-This is loosely based on a quiche recipe from Cooking Light.
-It’s not a creamy, rich, quiche like you’d get in a restaurant, but if the nutrition stats from Mastercook are correct, it’s a great protein-packed buffer for cookies which are, of course, the dessert.
+This is another one of my older lower fat quiche recipes called Crustless Ham, Cheese & Broccoli Quiche.
+It's loosely based on a quiche recipe from Cooking Light, so it's not as rich as quiche you’d find at a restaurant.
+That being said, if the nutrition stats from are correct, it’s a great protein-packed entree.

 1 cup low fat cottage cheese